ventus-ag/documentation/content/products/images/share-images.md

   For detailed instructions on how to do this, see here: [Create Image from Snapshot](https://docs.ventuscloud.eu/products/images/image-from-snapshot/)

 {{% notice tip %}}
 You can upload any custom Image to your Project.
-Please see detailed instructions, if you need:: [Images](https://docs.ventuscloud.eu/products/images/custom-images/)
+Please see detailed instructions, if you need: [Images](https://docs.ventuscloud.eu/products/images/custom-images/)
 {{% /notice %}}

 - **Project 2** named *dev-2*, that was created in the Organization named *Test2* and related to the Vienna Region, with the following resources: